jcdaly97/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    it allows a user to stay logged in for a period of time without having to redo it everytime the refresh their browser

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. it encrypts them using a hash function and can repeat that process as many times as you want

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? guessing prime factorials is an np problem so it takes an absurd amount of time to decrypt each round of the hash function if you don't know the secret

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? payload options secret

 ## Minimum Viable Product